LouXonline/LouXonline.github.io/_news/announcement_2024_09_09.md

 related_posts: false
 ---

-Beginning of Master's degree at <a href='https://www.isae-supaero.fr/en/'>ISAE SUPAERO</a>
+Beginning of Master's degree at ISAE SUPAERO